SMALL CELL UPDATES

-According to the FCC, small cells are low-powered wireless base stations that function like cells in a mobile wireless network, typically covering targeted indoor or localized outdoor areas ranging in size from homes and offices to stadiums, hospitals, and metropolitan outdoor spaces.
+According to the Federal Communications Commission (FCC), small cells are low-powered wireless base stations that function like cells in a mobile wireless network, typically covering targeted indoor or localized outdoor areas ranging in size from homes and offices to stadiums, hospitals, and metropolitan outdoor spaces.
 The use of small cells are ideal in these types of areas because of the challenges that come with bringing coverage to metro areas.

-As new infrastructure fills the skyline and the lack of open space in cities leaves less room for traditional cell towers, attaching small cell wireless facilities to street poles on city streets and in the right-of-way has become the new wave of bringing more accessible broadband to constituents.
+As new infrastructure fills the skyline and the lack of open space in municipalities leaves less room for traditional cell towers, attaching small cell wireless facilities to street poles on city streets and in the right-of-way (ROW) has become the new wave of bringing more accessible broadband to constituents.